 - Be as familiar with the area as possible

-- If you can, let someone know where you are going and when you intend to be back
+- If possible work with a friend using a buddy system.
+If you can, also let someone know when you are working and when you intend to be back.

 - Try to avoid using drugs or alcohol when working, if you do then try to use an amount that keeps you aware and stable